eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 ## Configuration

-The PID Issuer application can be configured using the following *environment variables*:
+The PID Issuer application can be configured using the following *environment* variables:

 Variable: `SPRING_PROFILES_ACTIVE`
 Description: Spring profiles to enable